Darren Cole

-Darren Cole (born 3 January 1992) is a Scottish footballer who plays as a defender for NIFL Premiership outfit Dungannon Swifts on loan from Glentoran.
-He has previously played for Rangers, Partick Thistle, Greenock Morton, Livingston and Broxburn Athletic.
+Darren Cole (born 3 January 1992) is a Scottish footballer who plays as a defender.
+He has previously played for Rangers, Partick Thistle, Greenock Morton, Livingston, Derry City, as well as with several clubs in the NIFL Premiership.

 Club career

 Rangers

 Cole signed a two-year contract extension with Rangers on 2 December 2010 and made his first-team debut five days later against Turkish side Bursaspor in Rangers' final 2010–11 UEFA Champions League group match, which ended 1–1.
 Cole's performance was praised by manager Walter Smith.

 Cole did not feature in the Rangers first team under Ally McCoist during the 2011–12 season.
 He was loaned to Partick Thistle in early January.

 Cole suffered ankle ligament damage in January 2013, which was expected to rule him out for the remainder of the 2012–13 season.
 He did make an appearance in the final game of the season, against Berwick Rangers.
 Cole had his contract with Rangers terminated on 28 August 2013, after he failed to report for a reserve team friendly game with junior club Cambuslang Rangers.